-8.2 Procedure for inquiry and determination of punishment due to those found guilty of examination offences:
+8.3.
+Procedure for inquiry and determination of punishment due to those found guilty of examination offences

-Examination offences shall be reported by the supervisor of the examination to senior assistant registrar of the examinations.
+Examination offences shall be reported by the supervisor of the examination to Senior Assistant Registrar / Examination Branch.
 This will be inquired by the Examination Offences Committee appointed by the Vice Chancellor.
 The findings of this Committee will be reported to the Senate.
 The Senate shall after consideration of the report, determine the punishments due to those found guilty of the examination offences.

-8.3.
-Punishments for Examination Offences:
+8.4.
+Examination Offences and Punishments